Reverse Mortgage Calculator

 Home equity line of credit (HELOC) Yes, monthly payments are typically required, especially after the draw period.
 Over a set term, similar to other credit lines or loans.
 Shorter-term borrowing needs, flexible access to funds with the ability to repay monthly.

-Downsizing / selling the home Not a loan, but you lose the current residence.
+Downsizing or selling the home Not a loan, but you give up the current property.
 No debt; you receive sale proceeds after paying off any existing loans and costs.
 Reducing housing expenses, moving closer to family, or freeing equity without taking on new debt.

 Assumptions, Limitations, and Disclaimers

 • Simplified PLF model: The calculator uses a modeled principal limit factor instead of official FHA HECM tables.
-Actual PLFs depend on age, current principal limit factors published by HUD, interest rate structures, and loan type.
+Actual PLFs depend on age, published HUD factors, rate structure, and product details.

-• Excluded details: The estimate does not fully account for ongoing mortgage insurance premiums, servicing fees, set-asides for taxes and insurance, repairs required by the lender, or interest-rate caps on adjustable products.
+• Excluded details: The estimate does not fully account for ongoing mortgage insurance premiums, servicing fees, tax and insurance set-asides, repairs required by a lender, or adjustable-rate product rules.

-• Property and location: FHA county loan limits, property type, and local rules can significantly affect what you can borrow.
+• Property and location: FHA lending limits, property type, and location can significantly affect what you can borrow.

-• No financial or legal advice: Results are estimates only, not a loan offer, prequalification, or personalized financial advice.
+• No financial or legal advice: Results are estimates only, not a loan offer, prequalification, or personalized financial plan.

 How to Use This Estimate and Next Steps

 A reverse mortgage can be helpful for some households and a poor fit for others.
-Comparing this estimate against alternatives like downsizing, a HELOC, or other retirement income strategies can help you choose the option that best aligns with your long-term goals.
+Comparing this estimate against alternatives like downsizing, a HELOC, or other retirement income strategies can help you choose the option that best aligns with your long-term goals, housing plans, and comfort with using home equity over time.

 Fill in your details to see estimated proceeds.